 HIST 4600, TCED 4330 – final semester

 ACT subscores of 19 or higher in reading and math, 6 or higher in writing.
-Students without these subscores must pass Accuplacer NextGen test and earn equivalent scores.
+Students without these subscores must pass Accuplacer NextGen test (available to take at UA Little Rock Testing Services) and earn equivalent scores.

 Praxis II Exams (Content Area)

 Social Studies: Content and Interpretation – test code 5086 – must pass prior to student teaching block